humanitiesplusdesign/palladio/_tutorials/timespan.md

 ![Timespan Selections]({{ site.urlimg }}resources/TimeSpanSelections.png)

-For more information on overlapping filters check tktktktktk.
+For more information on overlapping filters check the [impact of overlapping filters](/palladio/tutorials/filteroverlap).